Rock-VbCity/QSE/docs/Grunt-Installation.md

 https://gruntjs.com/getting-started</pre>

-You do not need to worry, as we acomplish the local grunt when executing the **QSE Template**.
+You do not need to worry, as we acomplish the local grunt installation when executing the **QSE Template**.

 ### Installing [grunt-init](https://gruntjs.com/project-scaffolding)

+Grunt-init is a scaffolding tool used to automate project creation.
+It will build an entire directory structure based on current environment and answers to some questions.
+The exact files and contents created depend on the template chosen along with the answers to the questions asked.

+##### Installation

+In order to use grunt-init, you'll want to install it globally.

+<pre>npm install -g grunt-init</pre>
+This will put the **grunt-init** command in your system path, allowing it to be run from anywhere.

+**Notes:** You may need to use your command shell as Administrator to do this.